 The Active Warm-Up (AWU) protocol elicited a significant increase in peak torque of the quadriceps musculature.
 Fletcher and Jones previously evaluated the impact a high knees exercise, along with other dynamic exercises, has on sprint performance.
 The group of dynamic exercises used in their study significantly increased sprint performance of their participants.
 Although Fletcher and Jones did not utilize any form of leg swings at the hip, Aguilar, et al. found similar positive findings to the current study with dynamic hip extension stretches.
 In contrast to the current study, Herda, et al. , did not find any significant differences pre to post peak torque of the hamstrings following a dynamic stretch.
 Their protocol involved three dynamic stretches, similar to the current study, but the stretches were performed in a slower, more controlled manner.
 The slower movements performed in the Herda, et al. study may not have been sufficiently intense to cause aphysiological benefit.

-The physiological responses of a dynamic stretch during an active warm-up that include, increased body temperature, post-activation potentiation, decreased MTU stiffness, could be the mechanisms that produced the increase in peak torque [8,20].
-Although these factors were not directly measured, the AWU routine caused some form of change to stimulate increased performance results.
+The physiological responses of a dynamic stretch during an active warm-up includes, increased body temperature, post-activation potentiation, decreased fascial stiffness, could be the mechanisms that produced the increase in peak torque [8,20].
+Although these factors were not directly measured, the AWU routine caused a physiological change to stimulate increased performance results.
 The multitude of theories on the mechanisms behind active warm-up's effectiveness appear to be demonstrated in the current study [8,18-20].
 The current study also implemented only a three exercise protocol of dynamic stretches.
-Three exercises were selected, instead of a greater number, to equalize the warm-up to the foam rolling protocol of three, 30 second bouts of foam rolling.
-In other words both protocols resulted in a 90 second bout of exercise for three sets.
+Three exercises were selected, instead of a greater number, to mirror the FR protocol that utilized three bouts of rolling (three zones) per set.
+The provided a better consistency in time spent warming-up between both protocols.

 Overall, all participants showed small improvements in average power and total work.
 This trend is based on how power and work are derived.
 Torque, which is a rotational force, is a main component of the formulas for both power and work.
 Work, the measurement of force over a certain distance, increases as the amount of force increases.
 Also, power, the amount of force over time, can be directly manipulated by a change in force output.
 The results of the current study generally follow these mathematical equations.
 Due to the significant increase in peak torque, both work and power also showed increases post active warm-up.
 The general trend of all four measures provides continued support for the use of dynamic stretching and active warm-ups for performance enhancement.